 When brining meat, make sure that you have a large container to accommodate the meat, ice water, and salt.
 For pork chops, you can brine from 12 to 24 hours.
 Remember that brining more than the recommended time will make the meat more salty and less appealing.

 The best way to cook brined pork chop is to grill them.
 Give them a few minutes per side to brown while basting the other side and then you can enjoy eating with a vinegar dip along with rice.
+If you want to do this the Pinoy way, Inihaw na pork chop is a good grilled pork chop recipe to start with.

 Try this Grilled Brined Pork Chop Recipe.
 Let me know what you think.